As we wrap up Crocktoberfest this week, I thought this easy recipe was appropriate. If you haven’t roasted a chicken in your crock-pot yet… try it!

-- Once butter melts, put chicken in crock pot (putting breast-down will make it cook faster)
+- Once butter melts, put chicken in crock pot (putting breast-down will make it cook faster).

 - Sprinkle with desired spices.
-(I’ve also heard of stuffing the chicken with an onion, apple or orange for more moistness and great flavor)
+(I’ve also heard of stuffing the chicken with an onion, apple or orange for more moistness and great flavor).

 - Put lid on and cook on low for 7-8 hours or until well cooked.

-To Make Broth:
+How to Make Broth:

 - Remove chicken and pull meat off the bones but leave all the juices in the crock pot.